The process of finding balance is creative.

 I incorporate mindfulness, psychodynamic, somatic, and attachment-based therapies into sessions to support you to understand how the past impacts you today, to feel at home in your body, and to deepen your capacity for compassion with yourself and others.
 My clients find our work in sessions frees up energy so they can move forward in life.

 In addition to providing therapy, I’m a painter and facilitate workshops on painting for increasing calm and creative flow.
 I also provide coaching to creatives wanting support with realizing goals.
 I am honored and inspired to support people in their progress towards balance.

 A space to get curious about your process

 Painful emotions, thoughts, and sensations are symptoms signaling the way to deeper self-knowledge.
 From this knowledge of yourself, compassion, joy, and a sense of vitality are more readily available.
 When you know and trust yourself, the changes you want to make are clearer and occur more easily.

 We will explore what feels most pressing to you right now.
 Past experiences shape our current choices.
 Becoming curious about your current patterns reveals areas for growth.
 With a safe, nurturing space to explore your thoughts, feelings, and somatic experience, you connect with your strength and resilience to identify these patterns and shift harmful ones.
 Implementing new beneficial patterns is an individual process.
 My work with clients focuses on identifying what works and doesn’t work with specificity and care for your singular experience.

-Chronic nervous system distress (flight, fight, freeze responses) can show up as anything from numbness, disconnect, repetitive negative thoughts, self-criticism, lethargy, fatigue, tight muscles, irritation, mania, compulsive behavior, to substance misuse.
-With effective tools, specific to you, you can develop practices that enable you to shift your mood and move through challenges more easily.
+Chronic nervous system distress (flight, fight, freeze responses) can show up in a range of ways: numbness, disconnect, repetitive negative thoughts, self-criticism, lethargy, fatigue, tight muscles, irritation, mania, compulsive behavior, substance misuse, and more.
+With effective tools, you can develop practices that enable you to shift your mood and move through challenges more easily.
 This is empowering.